SuperOfficeDocs/crmscript/docs/api-reference/classes/NSQuoteAgent/SaveQuoteEntity.md

 # NSQuoteEntity SaveQuoteEntity(NSQuoteEntity quoteEntity)

-Saves a NSQuoteEntity.
+Saves an NSQuoteEntity.
 Versions and alternatives will not be saved by this call.

 ## Parameters